gfickel/alpr/README.md

 It is composed of two networks:

 1. Detection: heavily inspired on [SCRFD](https://arxiv.org/abs/2105.04714).
-Changed the backbone and neck, however the main ideas and losses remains.
+Changed the backbone and neck, however the main ideas remains.
 It is finding both the plate bounding box using the Integral regression from [TinaFace](https://arxiv.org/abs/2011.13183) that is just a tidy slower but more accurate, and the plate corners with a simple regression head.
 2. OCR: given a licence plate detection, I'm using [MaskOCR](https://arxiv.org/abs/2206.00311) to read it.
 It is one of the state of the art OCRs with a really good CPU runtime also.